-Every aquarium owner has to go through the often painful process of getting a new aquarium cycled.
-Most of us have said to ourselves at some point, "Is there any way I can speed this up, or better yet, just avoid it entirely?"
-Unfortunately, there is no way to instantly establish a stable nitrogen cycle in a new aquarium.
-However, there are ways to shorten the process and to relieve stress on the fish.
+Every aquarium owner has to go through the tedious process of getting a new aquarium to cycle.
+Unfortunately, there is no way to instantly establish the necessary stable nitrogen cycle in a new aquarium.
+However, there are ways to shorten and jump-start the process while still relieving stress on the fish.

-Have the new tank set up and ready to go, ensuring the water temperature and pH are stable and in the desired range.
-Transport the gravel or media in water from the tank it came from, so it is not exposed to the open air.
-Fish should be added to the tank very shortly thereafter, otherwise the bacterial colonies will not have a continued source of ammonia.
+Have the new tank set up and ready to go, ensuring that the water temperature and chemistries are stable and in the desired range.
+Transport the gravel or media while submerged in water from the tank it came from so that it is never exposed to open air.
+Fish should be added to the tank very shortly thereafter, otherwise, the bacterial colonies will not have a continued source of ammonia to feed them.

 Another method to speed up the nitrogen cycling process is to place the filter that is to be used in the new tank on an already established tank and let it run side by side with the existing filtration system.
 After a week or so, this matured filter can be moved (submerged) and used, bringing with it biological colonies that are already growing.